 Kensington - Lebanon is a very small town located in the state of Kansas.
 With a population of 1,838 people and just one neighborhood, Kensington - Lebanon is the 183rd largest community in Kansas.
-Kensington - Lebanon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Kensington - Lebanon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Kensington - Lebanon is a blue-collar town, with 35.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Kensington - Lebanon, you'll notice that it is more blue-collar than most other communities in America.
+35.66% of Kensington - Lebanon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kensington - Lebanon is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Kensington - Lebanon who work in management occupations (20.16%), healthcare (7.64%), and farm management occupations (7.64%).

-Kensington - Lebanon is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kensington - Lebanon is a great place for families with children to consider.
+First of all, many other families with children live here, making Kensington - Lebanon a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kensington - Lebanon has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kensington - Lebanon’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The overall education level of Kensington - Lebanon is somewhat higher than in the average US city of 21.84%: 28.34% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Kensington - Lebanon who are college-educated is somewhat higher than the average US community of 21.84%: 28.34% of adults in Kensington - Lebanon have at least a bachelor's degree.

 The per capita income in Kensington - Lebanon in 2022 was $37,655, which is upper middle income relative to Kansas and the nation.
 This equates to an annual income of $150,620 for a family of four.
 However, Kensington - Lebanon contains both very wealthy and poor people as well.